rajyraman/Dataverse-LINQPad-Driver/README.md

 [The original LINQPad Driver for Dynamics CRM](https://github.com/kenakamu/CRMLinqPadDriver) (as Dataverse was known back then) was written by [Kenichiro Nakamura](https://github.com/kenakamu).
 It used the SOAP endpoint along with CrmSvcUtil to generate the early bound classes needed to show the entities in LINQPad.
 It was a static driver, meaning that you had to regenerate the context if you had new metadata e.g. new fields, entities etc.

-This new driver is a dynamic driver that uses [Microsoft.PowerPlatform.Cds.Client](https://github.com/microsoft/PowerPlatform-CdsServiceClient) assemblies which target .NET Core.
+This new driver is a dynamic driver that uses [Microsoft.PowerPlatform.Dataverse.Client](https://github.com/microsoft/PowerPlatform-DataverseServiceClient) assemblies which target .NET Core.
 The Tables (Entities) and associated metadata are regenerated everytime LINQPad is opened, so that you don't need to worry about keeping Dataverse Metadata and LINQPad context in sync.

-The _Microsoft.PowerPlatform.Cds.Client_ package is still in alpha, so there might be some naming changes/bugs which you can log in this repo for me to triage.
-I can then either fix it in the driver, or report it on the _Microsoft.PowerPlatform.Cds.Client_ repo, if it is not a driver code issue.
-This driver will continue to be versioned as pre-release until such time _Microsoft.PowerPlatform.Cds.Client_ nuget package is marked as alpha.
+The _Microsoft.PowerPlatform.Dataverse.Client_ package is still in alpha, so there might be some naming changes/bugs which you can log in this repo for me to triage.
+I can then either fix it in the driver, or report it on the _Microsoft.PowerPlatform.Dataverse.Client_ repo, if it is not a driver code issue.

 # Installing